gcdev373/stroom-analytic-demo/docs/enableStroomContent.md

 `demonstrator/stroom/StroomConfig.zip` .
 A second archive `demonstrator/stroom/StroomConfig-all.zip` contains this content
 plus the standard content that it relies upon.

+## Index Volume Groups

+Stroom can be configured to automatically create an Index Volume Group on startup.
+The standard name for this Index Volume Group is `Default Volume Group`.
+All Stroom instances that run under docker, and have been installed with typical settings will have this available by default.

+If you are using such a Stroom instance, you can proceed to import the Stroom content (see below).

+If your Stroom instance does not have an Index Volume Group named `Default Volume Group`, or you do not wish to use it for this demonstration, you will need to create one from within the Stroom UI.
+The Volume Group should have at least one volume and specify your node name (default is `node1a`).

 ## Import Content

 The Stroom UI should be used in order to import this content.
 Use the **Import** feature from the **Tools** menu in order to